The twenty-minute window when the sky turns electric and the snow glows, and why every mountain trip gets planned around it.

 On every mountain trip, the afternoon gets planned around dusk.
 Whatever’s happening - skiing, hiking, reading, napping - the goal is to be somewhere with a view by 4:30pm in winter.

 A balcony, a bench, or a window.
 Tea or wine, depending on the day.
-And just… watching.
+And then simply watching.

 Why it matters